tillgrallert/p3a6afa20/catch-me-if-you-can.md

 ## analysis of metadata

 It is worth going back to the bibliographic metadata, its shortcomings and the resulting consequences for our analysis before looking at this aggregated information. *al-Muqtabas* printed a total of 2737 articles, 2020 of which were shorter articles in sections.
 Of the 717 independent articles, about two fifths (284) explicitly mentioned an author.
 Another 39 shorter articles carry bylines.
 The situation is similar at *al-Ḥaqāʾiq*: Only one fifth (76) of the 360 articles provide explicit author information. {>>add information on the number of words, which is more meaningful than the number of articles<<} We can currently identify only a maximum of 128 named authors for *al-Muqtabas* and less than 60 for *al-Haqāʾiq* [See word clouds below].[^5] Quite a significant number appear only with their initials, particularly in *al-Ḥaqāʾiq* and all of them were men.

+### *al-Muqtabas*

 Only 50 authors published more than one article in *al-Muqtabas*.
 Two of the four most prolific authors with more than ten bylines to their names wrote from Baghdad (See table below): Maʿrūf al-Ruṣāfī (24 articles) and Buṭrus bin Jibrāʾīl Yūsuf ʿAwwād, using the pen name Sātisnā (14). ʿĪsā Iskandar al-Maʿlūf (20) wrote mostly from Zaḥle and Yūsuf Jirjis Zakham (13) from Omaha and Lincoln, Nebraska, USA.
-Only the fifth most prolific author was a native resident of Damascus: Jamāl al-Dīn al-Qāsimī (8). {>>add comments on genre of texts by these authors<<}
+Only the fifth most prolific author was a native resident of Damascus: {~~Jamāl al-Dīn al-Qāsimī (8)~>Muḥammad Kurd ʿALī himself (12)~~}. {>>add comments on genre of texts by these authors<<}

 <!-- The majority of the remaining authors contributed from the cities of Greater Syria and Egypt, but some wrote from cities in France. -->